 We've created guides to help you find the best shoes for your teams:

 - Best slip resistant work shoes for chefs: chefs need comfortable shoes that can be easily wiped clean and protect their toes from falling objects.

 - Best slip resistant work shoes for servers: waitresses and waiters need smart, light weight and comfortable shoes for their long shifts on their feet.

 - Best slip resistant work shoes for bar staff: when working around glass, your bar staff need protective shoes that will defend against glass and reduce the chance of them slipping on spilt drinks.

 The difference between high street shoes and work shoes

 There are many benefits to buying a pair of work shoes rather than buying from the high street.
-See what happened when we tested a high street trainer against our popular Old School Low Rider II:
+See what happened when we tested a high street trainer against our popular Old School Low Rider IV: